 As organizations modernize their email and communication systems, the Exchange 2013 to Office 365 migration becomes a significant challenge.
 Unlike its predecessors, Exchange Server 2013 cannot be directly upgraded due to substantial architectural changes.
 This triggers a complex data and service transfer process.
 If you’re seeking to migrate from Exchange 2013 to Office 365, you’ve come to the right place.
 Furthermore, we’ll also learn how to migrate Exchange 2013 to Exchange Online as a potential solution.

 Why Migrate from Exchange 2013 to Exchange Online in Office 365?

-- Expand capabilities by leveraging the features on Exchange Online by implementing a hybrid setup.
+- Utilize Exchange Online Features: Organizations can enhance their capabilities by taking advantage of Exchange Online features by implementing a hybrid setup.

 What Are the Methods for Migrating from Exchange Server 2013 to Office 365/ Microsoft 365?

 There are two primary methods to facilitate the Exchange 2013 migration to Office 365 process.
 These include: